 Nuclear power proponents argue that nuclear plants are the only carbon-free alternative to coal or other fossil fuels for “baseload” power.
 However, the need for baseload power is vastly exaggerated and there are sources of carbon-free baseload power other than nuclear.
 Moreover, nuclear power is a competitor with, not a complement to, clean sources of electricity.

-“Baseload” power plants are intended to supply the minimum amount of electricity that is always in demand – the amount represented by the valley in the curve above.
+“Baseload” power plants are intended to supply the minimum amount of electricity that is always in demand.

 There are both technical and economic reasons why nuclear power plants only serve baseload demand.
 Technically, nuclear power plants cannot be efficiently turned off and on with the flip of a switch.
 They supply power 24/7 because they must run 24/7 (except for periods of scheduled maintenance, which tend to occur during seasons of low demand).